Calculating Project Based Consulting Fees

 Create a Detailed Statement of Work

-Before you can calculate your consulting fee you need a well-defined, detailed Statement of Work (SOW) – you and the client need to agree on the times, deliverables, and responsibilities.
-If your SOW is not accurate the client will be unhappy, and you will probably lose money.
+Before you can calculate your consulting fee you need a well-defined, detailed Statement of Work (SOW) – you and the client must agree on the times, deliverables, and responsibilities.
+If your SOW is not accurate, the client will be unhappy, and you will probably lose money.
 A good SOW also helps you manage scope creep.

 If you have consulted on many similar projects, you can refer to your past data to help develop the new SOW and pricing.

-If you have not done similar projects, you need to create a list of deliverables, times, tasks, and responsibilities.
-The best way I have found to do this is to involve the client, the managers, and employees in building the SOW.
+If you have not done similar projects, you must create a list of deliverables, times, tasks, and responsibilities.
+The best way I have found to do this is to involve the client, the managers, and the employees in building the SOW.

-If the project is short or you are unable to get a client-side team to help develop the SOW, then follow this same process by yourself or with a consulting partner.
-With fewer eyes on the wall I have found it's always a good idea to leave the sticky-note "map" on the wall until the next day when I review it again.
-(It's amazing how you can see problems from a different point-of-view after a day away.)
+If the project is short or you cannot get a client-side team to help develop the SOW, follow this same process by yourself or with a consulting partner.
+With fewer eyes on the wall, I have found it's always a good idea to leave the sticky note "map" on the wall until I review it again the next day.
+(It's amazing how you can see problems from a different point of view after a day away.)

-One way to do this is using 3M Sticky Notes (r) and walk everyone through the list of deliverables, time frames, and tasks to complete them.
-This picture is from a walk through with a major medical device manufacturer.
-Developing the project roadmap is similar to the brainstorming method described in the brainstorming with Post-Its blog but the layout starts freeform and progresses to a timeline.
+One way to do this is using 3M Sticky Notes (r) and walking everyone through the list of deliverables, time frames, and tasks to complete them.
+This picture is from a walk-through with a major medical device manufacturer.
+Developing the project roadmap is similar to the method described in the brainstorming with Post-Its blog but the layout starts freeform and progresses to a timeline.

 Use Post-It ® or sticky-note brainstorming to identify all deliverables and tasks for the project.
 Then estimate the time for each task and assign responsibilities.

-When brainstorming a project, I first have everyone brainstorm deliverables needed, then the tasks to complete the deliverables.
-Then we create a timeline on the whiteboard and work from left to right assigning tasks, times, and due dates.
+When brainstorming a project, I first have everyone brainstorm the deliverables needed, then the tasks to complete the deliverables.
+Then we create a timeline on the whiteboard and work assigning tasks, times, and due dates from left to right.

 Working with the client to develop a well-defined Statement of Work ensures both you and the client have discussed expectations and deliverables.
 For you, a well-defined Statement of Work is essential to preventing scope creep.